DarioG/Jasmine-virtualDom/README.md

 #### Special cases

-Sometimes you have a event listener whose defualt behaviour needs to be prevented ( pevent redirections or submits for instance).
+Sometimes you have a event listener whose default behaviour needs to be prevented ( preventing redirections or submits for instance).
 You, obviously, need to test this.

 For this when calling